siniymorj/siniymorj/README.md

 - 🤔 I’m looking for help with my project
 - 💬 Ask me about anything
 - 📫 How to reach me: tg @ishakus
-- 😄 Pronouns: chainik/chainiki
+- 😄 Pronouns: he/they
-- ⚡ Fun fact: ya ishak
+- ⚡ Fun fact: Sergey ishak